17 players who refused to play for their clubs: Scholes, Sterling, Dyer & more

 It was nice of Antonio Conte to let Costa know, but texting him that was a little bit brutal, no?

-Anyway, what ensued was a weird situation where Conte didn’t want Costa but also didn’t want to sell him, so the striker stayed in Brazil where he waited out a move to Atletico Madrid, which eventually went through this January.
+Anyway, what ensued was a weird situation where Conte didn’t want Costa but also didn’t want to sell him, so the striker stayed in Brazil where he waited out a move to Atletico Madrid, which eventually went through in January 2018.

 “The pair of us together were the top-scoring partnership in Europe in the Championship and we were really looking forward to doing our stuff in the Premier League together,” Van Hooijdonk’s strike partner Kevin Campbell told us.
 “Then all of a sudden Forest accepted a bid for me.